IU-PR/Capstone_project/content/docs/Groups/Mushroomity/Week 3.md

 Last week, we mentioned that
 `we have invited a professional mushroom picker from Russia to help us learn how to analyze mushrooms`.
-Unfortunately, this individual did not show up or respond to our attempts to contact him.
+Unfortunately, this individual did not show up or respond to our attempts to contact them.
 Consequently, we began searching for someone else who could assist us.
 Finally, this week we spoke with a professor from Kazan Federal University who informed us that we had misunderstood the problem.
 Initially, we believed that a photograph of a mushroom would be sufficient to identify one of the 1,000 types of mushrooms in the world.
 However, as it turns out, there are more parameters to consider than just a photo.
-Additionally, there are 1,000 types of mushrooms in Tatarstan alone.
+Additionally, there are 1,000 types of mushrooms in Tatarstan only.
 Therefore, we have decided to focus solely on our region to improve the accuracy of our model in its initial stages.
 Furthermore, we need to identify the main parameters that cannot be determined by a photo.
 For example, a crucial parameter for identifying the type of mushroom is knowing where it grew.
 If it grew on a tree, we might also be able to determine the type of